VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 It would not be permissiable for detail levels from the same lens to apply to the same zoom level (although this is expected for a parent and child lens to each have a detail level applied to a given zoom level).

 Zoom levels have increasing visual fidelity of elements the higher the number goes.
-As such the geophraphy of the carpet where all elements sit on also has increased fidelity tide to resolution.
+As such the geophraphy of the carpet where all elements sit on also has increased fidelity tied to resolution.

 The large geography image is divided into smaller tiles that load concurrently, allowing users to view sections of the map progressively without waiting for the entire image to load.
 This helps accommodate cognitive load considerations and improves user experience by minimizing waiting time.